bohdaq/rust-web-server/src/request/README.md

 To get url path from the request call `request.get_path()` method on request instance.

+To retrieve domain from the request invoke `request.get_domain()` method on request instance.

+To get port from the request call `request.get_port()` method on request instance.
+Port is taken from `Host` header of the request, not from underlying networking.

 #### Links
 - [List of HTTP methods](https://github.com/bohdaq/rust-web-server/blob/main/src/request/mod.rs#L37)